BenSheridanEdwards/Makers_Paladins_Path/README.md

 ### Golem AI

-# <a name="Download">Download & Play</a>
+# <a name="Trailer">Cinematic Trailer</a>

-## Coming Soon...

-If you know a way to host our game online for free, message me on [LinkedIn](https://www.linkedin.com/in/bensheridanedwards/)

-In the meantime, check out our one-minute cinematic trailer on [YouTube](https://youtu.be/R4Vh61J5KaI):
+Check out our one-minute cinematic trailer on [YouTube](https://youtu.be/R4Vh61J5KaI):

 <a href="https://youtu.be/R4Vh61J5KaI"><div align="center"><img src="https://github.com/BenSheridanEdwards/Makers_Paladins_Path/blob/MVPBattle/Gallery(Gifs)/PaladinsPath-CinematicView-1.gif"/></div></a>

+If you know a way to host our game online for free so everyone can play, message me on [LinkedIn](https://www.linkedin.com/in/bensheridanedwards/)